IA-NanaNana/SourceMod-Plugins/README.md

 # IA_Server

+Some plugins from my "left 4 dead 2" server
-Just take them and edit yourself
+Just take away and edit by yourself